Blog Post

-Ways to Reduce Swelling
+Ways To Reduce Swelling

 In our last blog, Dr. Breitinger defined what makes up the components of inflammation.
 In our next segment, we will briefly discuss ways to control and reduce joint inflammation whether acute (new injury) or chronic (lasting more than one month).